 She Makes War is the solo project of Bristol based multi-instrumentalist producer and visual artist Laura Kidd.
-Blending urgent indie rock with melancholy torch songs, SMW’s new album “Brace For Impact” will be released on 5th October 2018 via My Big Sister Recordings – pre-order now!
+Blending urgent indie rock with melancholy torch songs, SMW’s new album “Brace For Impact” was released on 5th October 2018 via My Big Sister Recordings – listen now!

 “A triumph of gorgeous melodies, slashy guitars and processed beats” – Rock Sound